Student Eligibility to Apply for an Off-Campus May Term

 The Faculty Leader reads the folders, interviews the students, and makes the final decisions regarding selection.
 The Faculty Leader will inform the students who are not accepted.

 The Director of IPO will send a letter informing students of their acceptance.
 IPO will work with the Registrar to enroll the students in the off-campus May Term.
-Individuals should not enroll themselves in the off-campus May Terms.
+Individuals should not enroll themselves in off-campus May Terms.

 May Term Cost and Billing